element207/element207.github.io/_posts/2017-09-26-remote-debug-E4-application.markdown

 # Remote Debug E4 Application

 I am working on a UI utility which is set to call a set of commands only existing on server side.
-So it's impossible to debug appliction on local envirnoment.
+So it's impossible to debug application on local envirnoment.
 It has to be done on server side, following steps is an approach to accomlish this target.

 ## Start E4 Applicaton
  {% highlight Shell%}